nusex/nusex/README.md

 - A profile system for those who maintain personal and organisation-owned projects
 - Automatic dependency installation
 - Premade templates for applications and packages
-- No dependencies!
+- Minimal dependencies

 ## Installation

-**You need Python 3.7.0 or greater to run nusex.**
+**You need Python 3.7.0 or greater to run nusex.** If you need support for Python 3.6, you'll need to install nusex 1.2.
+No other Python versions were ever supported.

 To install the latest stable version of nusex, use the following command:
 ```sh